kaltura/kaltura_galleries/README.md

 1. Upload your media to the Kaltura server via the KMC or the `Upload a Video` button in an existing gallery.
 1. Once you're in your wordpress administration, click `Galleries` and then `Add New`.
 2. Title your gallery and (optionally) add a text description of the gallery contents.
-3. Add a `Custom Field` to the gallery post with the name `custom_tag` and set the value of the custom field to the tag you set in the KMC.
+3. Add a `Custom Field` to the gallery post with the name `gallery_tags` and set the value of the custom field to the tag you set in the KMC.
-> You may insert more than one tag, comma separated, in the `custom_tag` field to make the gallery include all videos with any one of the tags you have placed in `custom_tag`.
+> You may insert more than one tag, comma separated, in the `gallery_tags` field to make the gallery include all videos with any one of the tags you have placed in `gallery_tags`.

 # Troubleshooting